AMSAT-NA/PacSatFSKBoard/NOTES.md

 The debug port and the serial interface are too close together.
 Separate them out a bit.

 Change R117 to 18K, output at 2.5V is marginal.
+Same may be true for the ACTIVE\_N line.

 U5, a 74AHC1G09, is an open drain part.
 It really needs to be a part that drives the output line, like a SN74AHC1G08QDCKRQ1.
 Added a